-With your own presentation, one seminar where you act as opponents, and two other seminar attendances within your peer group, you attend altogether 5 seminars.
+• With your own presentation, one seminar where you act as opponents, and 2 other seminar attendances, you attend altogether 4 seminars.

-METHOD CHAPTER/ DATA
+METHOD CHAPTER/ DATA COLLECTION REPORT

-It is very important that you have proceeded with data collection after Seminar 1.
-You need to have worked on the method chapter.
+It is very important that you proceed quickly with data collection after Seminar 1.
+You need to revise and deepen the method chapter with empirical details of the actual data collection.
 Write the chapter to the extent that you are able at this point.
 It should look like the text in a final thesis chapter.
-Of special interest is: How have you proceeded with the data collection itself: measurement scales/interview questions, sample choice, all data or part of data collected, quality of data collected, evaluation of difficulties related to the collection, and suggestions on how to solve problems, perhaps preliminary data analysis.
+Of special interest is: How have you proceeded with the data collection itself: measurement scales/interview questions, sample choice, all data or part of data collected, quality of data collected, evaluation of difficulties related to the collection, and suggestions on how to solve problems.
 Bring forth discussion points for the 45 minutes meeting with your supervisor.